-Council provides in excess of 70 services to the community and they all come at a varying cost to Council.
+Council provides approximately 70 services to the community and they all come at a varying cost to Council.
 Balancing which service and at what cost is extremely difficult and different people, groups of people, organisations, etc all have individual view points on what this mix should be.